 Carrig House Country House & Restaurant

 Caragh Lake, Killorglin Co Kerry

-Should excuses be needed to visit Kerry, garden lovers will find they are spoilt for choice.
-With its dramatic beauty and a climate tempered by the gulf stream, the county – and particularly the Ring of Kerry - is renowned for its wonderful gardens, and semi tropical plants thrive here.
+Should an excuse ever be needed to visit Kerry, garden lovers will find they are spoilt for choice.
+With its dramatic beauty and a climate tempered by the gulf stream, the county - and particularly the Ring of Kerry - is renowned for its wonderful gardens, and semi tropical plants thrive here.
 Famous examples include Glanleam Gardens on Valentia Island, Derreen Garden near Kenmare, and Kells Bay Garden near Glenbeigh.
 A perfect base for exploring them would be Frank and Mary Slattery's charming and hospitable Victorian house on Caragh Lake, which is itself handsomely set in fine gardens with the lake and mountains providing a theatrical backdrop.
 The extensive gardens are of great interest, both for the way they interact with their magnificent setting and for plantings of rare and unusual plants from all over the world, including various species of acer, magnolia, cornus, acacia and eucryphia, which provide an ever-changing spectacle throughout the year.
 A laminated map is available, naming the various areas - Waterfall Garden, Rock Walk etc - and personalised tours can be arranged.
-Not only is it a lovely place for any garden lover visiting Kerry to stay, but you will eat very well too, in a lovely lakeside restaurant, which is open to non-residents.
+Any garden lover visiting Kerry will find this a lovely place to stay - and you will eat very well here too, in a charming lakeside restaurant, which is open to non-residents.